Skip to main content

 Our NB-IoT/LTE-M devices also support installing firmware over the air, without physical access.
 Check the platform documentation for details.

-Getting the firmware
+Getting the firmware update

 Installing new firmware